 An example of a Y Côr Mawr Commemorative Medal from the Museum’s collection – front (ACVMS:1996.206)

 We are all familiar with Caradog (Griffith Rhys Jones), if only through his statue that has dominated Victoria Square since 1920.
 Some years ago a New Zealand visitor to Aberdare remarked to me that all UK towns put up statues to bellicose soldiers or politicians, but Aberdare honoured a musician.

 Born in Trecynon in 1834, Jones worked as a blacksmith at the Llwydcoed ironworks.
-A natural musician, he became a competent violin player, and led and played in local orchestras before taking up choral work.
+A natural musician, he became a competent violin player and led and played in local orchestras before taking up choral work.
 He formed a competitive choir named, Côr Caradog (thus Jones’ name became synonymous with that of the choir).
-He was later appointed conductor of the Aberdare United Choir which for many years won prize after prize at eisteddfodau.
+He was later appointed conductor of the Aberdare United Choir which for many years won prize after prize at the eisteddfodau.

 When a virtuoso mixed choir was created in South Wales in 1872 to compete at the Crystal Palace, London for a One Thousand Guineas Challenge Cup, Caradog was the obvious choice to train and lead it.